"It's Permanently Scrapped," UK Announces 4 Things It'll No Longer Accept for Settlement Applicants

 Source: Getty Images

-Family reunion route permanently scrapped
+Family reunion route in UK permanently scrapped

 The government also confirmed that the pathway allowing refugees to automatically bring close relatives to the UK, temporarily suspended in September, has now been permanently scrapped.

-Prime Minister Sir Keir Starmer said the reforms signal that “there will be no golden ticket to settling in the UK.
-People will have to earn it.”
+Prime Minister Sir Keir Starmer said the reforms signal that 'there will be no golden ticket to settling in the UK.
+People will have to earn it'.

 Read also